Along for the glide

 A trip for first-time Lake Superior kayakers to Sand Island in the Apostles costs $210, $275 with kayak rental, including meals and camping.

 Fox River in central Wisconsin.
-The North East Wisconsin Paddlers offer many public paddles, including the annual Park to Park Paddle July 22.
+The North East Wisconsin Paddlers offer many public paddles, including the annual Park to Park Paddle, 8.5 miles from Neenah to Appleton.

-Great River Rumble on the Mississippi River.
+Great River Rumble.
 The members of the non-profit Midwest River Expeditions, based in Dubuque, choose a different river every year for a summer trip.
+Usually, a stretch of the Mississippi is included in the route.

 Cost of $150 includes camping with showers, baggage shuttle, power-boat escort, entertainment and farewell party.
 Shuttle from the end point to starting point is $25 apiece for people and boats.

 Milky Moonlight in Milwaukee.
-This annual full-moon urban paddle on the Milwaukee River, Aug.
-7, is very popular, so reserve early.
+This annual full-moon urban paddle on the Milwaukee River is very popular, so reserve early.
 Boats aren't provided, but dinner is.

 It also offers three-day paddles on the St. Croix for women, $295.